Chard, Somerset: Geography

 At an altitude of 121 m, Chard is one of the highest towns in Somerset, and is also the southernmost.
 The suburbs include: Crimchard, Furnham, Glynswood, Henson Park and Old Town.
 Local folklore claims that the town has a very unusual and unique feature, a stream running along either side of Fore Street.
 One stream eventually flows into the Bristol Channel and the other reaches the English Channel.
 This situation changed when the tributary of the Axe was diverted into the Isle; the gutter in Holyrood Street, though, still flows into the River Axe and therefore it is still true it lies on the watershed and that two gutters within the town eventually drain into the Bristol Channel and the English Channel.

 The 36.97 ha Chard Reservoir, around a mile northeast of the town, is a Local Nature Reserve.
 It is used for dog walking, fishing and birdwatching, with a bird hide having been installed.
-Species which are seen regularly include grey herons, kingfishers, great cormorants, little grebes, ducks and also a wide range of woodland songbirds.
+Species that are seen regularly include grey herons, kingfishers, great cormorants, little grebes, ducks and also a wide range of woodland songbirds.
 Others include the great white egret, cattle egret, and spotted redshank.

 Snowdon Hill Quarry is a 0.6 hectare (1.3 acre) geological Site of Special Scientific Interest on the western outskirts.
 The site shows rock exposures through the Upper Greensand and Chalk, containing fossil crustaceans which are both unique and exceptionally well-preserved making it a key locality for the study of palaeontology in Britain.
 The unit has been dated to the subdivision of the Chalk known as the Turrilites acutus Zone, named after one of the characteristic fossils, which was laid down in the Middle Cenomanian era between 99.6 ± 0.9 MA and 93.5 ± 0.8 MA (million years ago).

 There are also caves in Chard, first recorded in a charter of 1235 as being used by stonemasons, which provided local building stone.
 The cave is smaller than when it was used as a quarry as part of the roof has fallen in but a cave 20 ft below ground still exists with the remains of the supporting pillars left when it was being worked.